Introduction to vacuum casting

 The benefits of this 3D printing technology

-- Possibility of using flexible, transparent, rigid materials with mechanical and thermal characteristics similar to those of standard materials
+- Possibility of using flexible, transparent, rigid materials, with mechanical and thermal characteristics similar to those used in series;

 Vacuum casting materials and finishes